niccolobusato/awesome-wordpress/README.md

 return $prod_price;
 }
 ```
+### Do not re-add products to cart when refresh the page
 ```txt
 // Do not re-add products to cart when refresh the page add_action( 'woocommerce_add_to_cart_redirect', 'theme_slug_child_variation_link' );